 From a financial perspective, you should also consider whether or not you’d be able to afford the mortgage if the property was empty and had no rental income.
 Although lenders do factor this into their own assessments, it’s also advised to think about this yourself.

-The details are checked by the executors of the will typically check everything over to ensure everything is done in the correct manner.
+The details are checked by the executors of the will, to ensure everything is done in the correct manner.
 For instance, if the deceased owner had life insurance, it may continue to cover the mortgage for a set period of time.

 Inheritance tax is currently charged at 40% if the estate is valued at more than £325k.
 This figure could rise to £650k on the second death of a couple who are married or in a civil partnership.
 Properties also can’t be gifted or sold at reduced rates to family members in order to avoid inheritance tax.